 - What is your medical history?

 - What is your birth date and/or social security number so that the nurse can pre-register your information into the computer?

-Next, the nurse will take your vital signs (blood pressure, pulse, respiration, temperature) and ask you to sign a consent allowing the Emergency Department to treat you.
-After you are assigned to a room in the Emergency Department, a nurse and a physician will evaluate you.
-Registration is completed at the bedside.
+Next, the nurse will take your vital signs (blood pressure, pulse, respiration, temperature) and ask you to sign a consent form allowing the ER to treat you.
+After you are assigned to a room in the ER, a nurse and a physician will evaluate you.
+Registration is completed at the bedside to expedite care.

 Mountain View Hospital knows that diagnosing heart attacks faster saves lives.
 That's why our emergency room physicians and cardiologists have partnered with local Utah County medical response teams to streamline heart attack diagnosis and treatment processes.

 Heart attack victims in transit to Mountain View are diagnosed in the ambulance by pre-hospital 12-lead EKG technology.